-The Division of Fish and Wildlife manages over 62,000 acres of Delaware land at 19 public wildlife areas that provide hunting opportunities as well as habitat for a variety of species.
+The Division of Fish and Wildlife manages approximately 68,000 acres of Delaware land at 19 public wildlife areas that provide hunting opportunities as well as habitat for a variety of species.

 There are general rules and regulations that apply at all land and waters administered by the Division of Fish and Wildlife.
 There are also rules specific to individual wildlife areas.